 Stave off decay by daily care.William Morris, upon setting up the Society for the Protection of Ancient Buildings in 1877

-The importance of maintenance cannot be over emphasised.
+The importance of maintenance, and particularly regular maintenance, cannot be stressed enough.
 There are many good reasons for regular care:

 - preserving heritage: regular, minimal and small scale work maintains original features and fabric